-CONDENSATE DRAIN CONNECTION
+CONDENSATE DRAIN CONNECTION Condensate Drain Connection

 A 3/4" female NPT drain connection is supplied on the end of the unit and bottom of the drain pan for condensate piping.
 An external trap must be installed for proper condensate drainage.
+Hand tighten drain fitting to the drain connection.